atomist/org-visualizer/README.md

 };
 ```

 > Atomist is a powerful delivery orchestration engine.
 An SDM can coordinate other tools, automatically fix code.
 See [Why You Need an SDM](https://the-composition.com/why-you-need-a-software-delivery-machine-85e8399cdfc0).
+See the [Atomist samples repository](https://github.com/atomist/samples) for examples of SDM configurations.

 When using the Atomist service, event handling is automatically handled for repositories on GitHub, BitBucket or GitLab.